MicrosoftDocs/msix-docs/msix-src/package/signing-package-dgss.md

 # Sign an MSIX package with Device Guard signing

-We are making it easier for you to sign your app.
 Device Guard signing (DGSS) is a Device Guard feature that is available in the Microsoft Store for Business and Education.
 Signing enables enterprises to guarantee that every app comes from a trusted source.
 Our goal is to make signing repackaged MSIX apps easy.

 ## Before you get started